canjs/canjs/docs/can-guides/contribute/documentation.md

 and then details __how the code works__.  __How to use the code__ is
 left for the `body` section as importing the module is not necessary to show.

-Make sure to fully document the a signature's parameters and return value.
-There's a lot of flexibility in documenting the [type expression](http://documentjs.com/docs/documentjs.typeExpression.html) of a return value or parameters and the [name expression](http://documentjs.com/docs/documentjs.nameExpression.html) of parameters.

 Signature titles should follow jQuery's conventions: